E-invoicing in Malaysia | LHDN E-invoice

 - Unlike traditional paper invoices, LHDN e-invoices never exist in physical form; they're entirely digital.

-- They are created, sent, received, processed, and stored using specific digital formats, making them easy to handle with software systems
+- They are created, sent, received, processed, and stored using specific digital formats, making them easy to handle.

 -